futchas/tariff-comparison/README.md

 # Tariff comparison

+## How to build

+This will create an executable jar in the `build/libs` directory `./gradlew build`

+## How to run

+You can run the application by using an existing jar with `java -jar tariff-comparison-1.0-SNAPSHOT.jar`

+or using gradle with `./gradlew run`

 ## Task
 Develop a model to build up the following two products and to compare these products based on their annual costs.
 The comparison should accept the following input parameter: